-During the course of drafting the FY 2022 Unified Planning Work Program, the staff of the Lima-Allen County Regional Planning Commission received helpful assistance from representatives of the Ohio Department of Transportation (ODOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Ohio Department of Public Safety (ODPS), the Office of the Allen County Engineer, the Allen County Regional Transit Authority (ACRTA), the Ohio Environmental Protection Agency (OEPA) and local member governments.
-The Planning Commission recognizes the real benefits of implementing a Safe Community Program, a program that is made possible only with the financial support and guidance of ODPS that also provides valuable motor vehicle crash data through the maintenance of its Integrated Traffic Records System.
-The Planning Commission also acknowledges the technical support provided by the United States Geologic Survey and the Ohio Department of Natural Resources (ODNR) which supports hydraulic and hydrologic engineering analyses prompted by the presence of some 15,725 acres of Federal Emergency Management Agency (FEMA) identified high hazard flood areas.
-The OEPA is an additional state agency that must be recognized for the technical support it offers the community as it relates to meeting air and water quality conformity mandates.
+During the course of drafting the FY 2023 Unified Planning Work Program, the staff of the Lima-Allen County Regional Planning Commission received helpful assistance from representatives of the Ohio Department of Transportation (ODOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Ohio Department of Public Safety (ODPS), the Office of the Allen County Engineer, the Allen County Regional Transit Authority (ACRTA), the Ohio Environmental Protection Agency (OEPA) and local member governments.
+The Planning Commission recognizes the real benefits of implementing a Safe Community Program, a program made possible only with the financial support and guidance of ODPS that provides valuable motor vehicle crash data through the maintenance of its Integrated Traffic Records System.
+The Planning Commission also acknowledges the technical support provided by the United States Geologic Survey and the Ohio Department of Natural Resources (ODNR), which supports hydraulic and hydrologic engineering analyses prompted by some 15,725 acres of Federal Emergency Management Agency (FEMA) identified high hazard flood areas.
+Finally, the OEPA is an additional state agency that must be recognized for the technical support it offers the community to meet air and water quality conformity mandates.

-The Planning Commission wishes to publicly recognize the fiscal support, technical backing and overall level of assistance furnished by ODOT District One personnel and ODOT's Division of Planning specifically the Office of Statewide Planning & Research inclusive of the Modeling and Forecasting Section.
-The Planning Commission also wishes to acknowledge the varied personnel at ODOT's Central Office as well as those at the Ohio Office of FHWA who continue to provide guidance in their reviews of planning and progress reports.
+The Planning Commission wishes to recognize the fiscal support, technical backing, and overall level of assistance furnished by ODOT District One personnel and ODOT's Division of Planning, specifically the Office of Statewide Planning & Research inclusive of the Modeling and Forecasting Section.
+The Planning Commission also wishes to acknowledge the varied personnel at ODOT's Central Office and those at the Ohio Office of FHWA.
+They continue to guide their reviews of planning and progress reports.